HabanaAI/hccl_demo/README.md

 5. Broadcast
 6. Reduce

 Send/Recv is the supported point to point communication.
-It illustrates exchanging data between pairs of Gaudis within the same box.
+It illustrates exchanging data between pairs of Gaudis in same box or an outer box, via Gaudi based scale-out or Host NIC scale-out

 ## Contents